Hyderabad State Congress: Activity in 1940s

 In 1942, the leaders of the Hyderabad Congress launched a non-violent campaign of civil disobedience, a satyagraha, for civil rights, representative democracy alongside the Quit India movement led by the Indian National Congress.

 The Nizam's government finally ended the ban on the State Congress in April, 1946 after the end of the Quit India struggle in British India and the beginning of the process of granting independence to India from British rule.

 Union with India

 The Hyderabad State Congress began actively campaigning for the state of Hyderabad to join the Union of India upon independence, which the Nizam was resisting.
 The State Congress called for 7 August 1947 to be observed as "Join Indian Union" Day.
 Protests, strikes and flag-hoisting broke out across the state, and the Nizam's government banned the Congress again and conducted mass arrests.
-The Razakars in turn threatened to mass pogroms against Hindu civilians in Hyderabad and provoke violence across India.
+The Razakars in turn threatened to enact mass pogroms against Hindu civilians in Hyderabad and provoke violence across India.
 The crisis continued until September, 1948 when the Indian government authorized the Indian Army to annex Hyderabad that led to massacre of many civilians.